Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Community

 **Explanation:**
-"Public" is correct.
+Public is correct.
 AWS is a public cloud provider offering computing, storage, and other services over the internet to multiple tenants with shared infrastructure.
-"Hybrid" is incorrect.
+Hybrid is incorrect.
 A hybrid cloud combines on‑premises and cloud resources; AWS itself is not inherently hybrid.
-"Private" is incorrect.
+Private is incorrect.
 A private cloud is dedicated to a single organization, while AWS serves multiple organizations on shared infrastructure.
-"Community" is incorrect.
+Community is incorrect.
 Community clouds are shared among organizations with similar concerns; AWS serves general customers beyond a single community.

 ---